MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/error-403-forbidden.md

 <details>
 <summary><b>Check whether the OneDrive site is locked</b></summary>

-It's possible that the user’s OneDrive site is in a locked "NoAccess" state.
+It's possible that the user's OneDrive site is in a locked "NoAccess" state.
 As a global or SharePoint admin in Microsoft 365, you can unlock the site by using PowerShell or running a Microsoft 365 Diagnostic.
-For more information, see [SharePoint or OneDrive read-only error messages](https://docs.microsoft.com/sharepoint/troubleshoot/sites/site-is-read-only).
+For more information, see [SharePoint or OneDrive read-only error messages](/sharepoint/troubleshoot/sites/site-is-read-only).
 </details>

 <details>